Meeting Prep

 For your AI

-Share this page with Claude.
+Share this page with your AI.
 It reads the definition below, creates the folders, instructions, tags, and starter notes in your account.

 Install steps for AI agents: